bthomas2622/awesome-triathlon/README.md

 Triathlon influencers to follow for inspiration.

-- [That Triathlon Life](https://thattriathlonlife.com/) - That Triathlon Life was created by Eric Lagerstrom and Paula Findlay.
+- [That Triathlon Life](https://thattriathlonlife.com/) - That Triathlon Life from Eric Lagerstrom and Paula Findlay.
 - [Lucy Charles-Barclay](https://www.lucycharles.com/) - Lucy Charles-Barclay is a professional triathlete from the UK.
 - [Global Triathlon Network](https://www.youtube.com/@gtn) - The Global Triathlon Network (GTN) has videos for anyone who loves triathlon: from seasoned Ironman racers to first timers – and everyone in between.
-- [Lionel Sanders](https://www.youtube.com/@Lionel.Sanders) - Lionel Sanders is a professional triathlete from Canada.
+- [Freestyle Tri](https://www.youtube.com/@FreestyleTri) - Freestyle Tri from Jenna Haufler and Miguel Mattox.

 ## Sporting Bodies